The Queen’s Speech at a glance: Which bills were announced by the Government?

 – Bill of Rights

-Reforms affecting the Human Rights Act will be introduced but the Bill appeared not to go as far as replacing the legislation as previously billed.
+Reforms affecting the Human Rights Act will be introduced, with officials saying it would replace the legislation.

 – Northern Ireland Troubles (Legacy and Reconciliation) Bill